 Eastern Texas church based assistance programs.

-Most counties in eastern Texas are supported by churches.
+Most counties in eastern Texas are supported by churches or Catholic Charities.
 The charities include various religions.
 The staff from the centers work with numerous churches and regional non-profits to provide help to the low income and working poor in the area.
 Tens of thousands of families receive some form of support on an annual basis.

 Addressing hunger and providing food is a key initiative.
 Churches from the region partner with the East Texas Food Bank as well as dozens of pantries and churches in an effort to ensure that no child or person goes to bed hungry.